 a.
-Any stationary source whose actual emissions, throughput, or operation, at any time after the effective date of this Rule, is greater than the quantities specified in Sections D.1 or G.1 below and which meets both of the following conditions:
+Any stationary source whose actual emissions, throughput, or operation, is greater than the quantities specified in Sections D.1 or G.1 below and which meets both of the following conditions:

 - 1) The owner or operator has notified the District at least 30 days prior to any exceedance that s/he will submit an application for a Part 70 permit, or otherwise obtain federally-enforceable permit limits, and - 2) A complete Part 70 permit application is received by the District, or the permit action to otherwise obtain federally-enforceable limits is completed, within 12 months of the date of notification.